raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

       ],
       "accepting": [ "recognized" ]
     }

+verify(kleeneStar(any('Aa')), {
+  '': true,
+  'a': true,
+  'aa': true,
+  'Aa': true,
+  'AA': true,
+  'aaaAaAaAaaaAaa': true,
+  ' a': false,
+  'a ': false,
+  'eh?': false
+});
+  //=> All 9 tests passing
 ```

 `kleene*` is an **essential** decorator.
-We need it in order to make recognizers that recognzie infinitely large languages.
+We need it in order to make recognizers that recognize infinitely large languages.

 There are also inessential decorators, of course.
 For example regexen have a postfix `*` character to reprepresent `kleene*`.
 But they also support a postfix `+` to represent the `kleene+` decorator that takes a recognizer as an argument, and returns a recognizer that matches sentences consisting of _one_ or more sentences its argument recognizes.